-- If a newly replaced fuse blows again after a short time, the electrical system must be checked by a qualified workshop as soon as possible. - If you replace a fuse with higher-rating fuse, you could cause damage to another location in the electrical system.
+• If a newly replaced fuse blows again after a short time, the electrical system must be checked by a specialised workshop as soon as possible.

+• If you replace a fuse with higher-rating fuse, you could cause damage to another location in the electrical system.

-Always keep some spare fuses in the vehicle.
-These are available from SFAT dealers.
+● Always keep some spare fuses in the vehicle.
+These are available from SEAT dealers. ■